RynTurtle/Snappingbot-Commands/README.md

 +vanish - times the user out with a reason of "this user is now hidden"

-+accountage - how old your account is

-+followage  (channel) - how long you have been following a channel for

 +id (username) - returns the user id of a user

-+substreak - returns the amount of time a user has a sub streak for (not including someone who twitch primes every month) (requires authentication)

 +subcount - returns the amount of subs the channel has (requires authentication)

 +roll - (maximum number) - this will send a random number in chat from 1 to the maximum number specified